-The inaugural Teignmouth airshow in 2019 was part of a family weekend of entertainment, including the flying displays on the Saturday, a major music event featuring local bands on the Friday and a Family Fun Day on the Sunday.
-It is not yet known whether the format for 2020 will be the same.
+The inaugural Teignmouth airshow in 2019 was part of a family weekend of entertainment, including flying displays on the Saturday, a major music event featuring local bands on the Friday and a Family Fun Day on the Sunday.

-The Royal Air Force were very supportive in 2019, allocating the Eurofighter Typhoon, RAF Falcons and a Spitfire from the BBMF.
+The Royal Air Force had been very supportive in 2019, allocating the Eurofighter Typhoon, RAF Falcons and a Spitfire from the BBMF.
 Unfortunately, the Falcons were unable to participate after all, because the available landing area was not sufficient.

 The other flying displays were The Blades, Will Greenwood's Yak 3 and Corinne Dennis in a Pitts Special, flying as 'Twirlybatics Aerobatic Flying Displays'.

 It is always good to see a new airshow and the displays were creditable enough, although a schedule of just five displays might be fewer than many had expected.
-It is also possible that visitors were not prepared to travel as far to the show as they would to some other seaside airshows with more plentiful displays.
-There is some irony that the original promotional material and show web site featured Richard Goodwin and the Red Arrows, and the programme header picture showed the Vulcan, but none of these displays were in the flying line-up.
+It is also possible that visitors were not prepared to travel as far to this show as they would to some other seaside airshows with more plentiful displays.

 In the winter of 2018 a possible Teignmouth and Dawlish airshow was suggested, but by the spring it was clear that any such show would be deferred until 2019.
 The organisers of the Teignmouth airshow remained willing to discuss options with anyone wishing to promote a Dawlish element but in the absence of such a pairing the organisers at Teignmouth went ahead with a Teignmouth-only airshow.

-Use Sat Nav TQ14 8BB until you get close, but ignore the sat nav in favour of local directions signs as soon as you see them.
-There are links to route planners in the Travel Advice column if you prefer to plan ahead or don't have sat nav.
+Use postcode TQ14 8BB in the Sat Nav until you get close, but ignore sat nav in favour of local airshow signs as soon as you see them

 It is best to book as far as possible in advance.
 This is not only because nearby hotels and guest houses tend get booked up well before the date of an airshow but also because prices can be better when you book early online.